tinybirdco/st-albnas-hackathon/SOLUTION_README.md

 ./duckdb < query.sql
 ```

-3. The results are stored in `output.csv`.
+3. The query will output the accuracy and save the results to `output.csv`.